 6. The Seine River

-This is France’s best known river and it runs from Dijon to the English Channel via the centre of Paris.
-The Seine borders 10 of the city’s 20 arrondissements and and the city of Paris grew around it.
+This is France’s best known river and runs from Dijon to the English Channel via the center of Paris.
+The Seine borders 10 of the city’s 20 arrondissements and the city of Paris grew around it.

-Today half of the water used in Paris comes from the Seine river.
-32 bridges cross it in Paris and it is popular with both locals and tourists.
+Today half of the water used in Paris comes from the Seine River.
+Thirty-two bridges cross it in Paris, and it is popular with both locals and tourists.
 There are many ways to enjoy the Seine – from romantic strolls along its banks to running to taking a cruise.

 7. Arc de Triomphe